particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 {{!-- END do not edit content above, it is automatically generated--}}

 - All GPIO are 3.3V only and are not 5V tolerant
-- The drive strength is 4 mA per pin in normal drive and 12 mA per pin in high drive mode on the M SoM.
+- The drive strength is 4 mA per pin in normal drive and 12 mA per pin in high drive mode on the M-SoM.
 - There is a maximum of 200 mA across all pins.
 The total maximum could be further limited by your 3.3V regulator.
-- Drive strength selection using [pinSetDriveStrength](/reference/device-os/api/input-output/pinsetdrivestrength/) is only available in Device OS 5.5.0 and later on the M SoM.
+- Drive strength selection using [pinSetDriveStrength](/reference/device-os/api/input-output/pinsetdrivestrength/) is only available in Device OS 5.5.0 and later on the M-SoM.

 Certain GPIO will change state at boot, or cause the MCU to enter a special mode.
 See the [boot mode pins](#boot-mode-pins) section, below, for more information.